Wichlass/Wichlass/README.md

 ### 👨‍💻 About Me & My Journey

-I am an 18-year-old developer driven by the question **"How does it work under the hood?"**.
+I am an 18-year-old developer driven by the questio.

 My journey started with modding **MTA: San Andreas** servers, where I first struggled with Lua scripts.
 That struggle turned into passion.
 I moved through the web stack (HTML/CSS/JS), explored Python, and eventually faced the "Final Boss": **C++**.